OGRECave/ogre/Docs/src/manual.md

 ## Notes on Integration

-The OverlaySystem is now its own component, you need to manually initialize it, with the following two lines of code (mSceneMgr is a pointer to your current Ogre::SceneManager):
+The OverlaySystem is its own component, you need to manually initialize it, with the following two lines of code (mSceneMgr is a pointer to your current Ogre::SceneManager):

 ```cpp
 Ogre::OverlaySystem* pOverlaySystem = new Ogre::OverlaySystem();